VassiliyCheremetiev/VassiliyCheremetiev.github.io/datastory.md

 ## Introduction

 Have you ever paid attention to where the beers you drink come from?
 In this period of ecological awareness, we heavily favours taking the public transportation over a private car, pay attention to the origin of the food we buy, and so on.
 However, this trend doesn't seem to have any impact on beers.
-As en example, out of the 74 beers available at EPFL's Satellite, only 19 come from Switzerland.
+For example, out of the 74 beers available at EPFL's Satellite, only 19 come from Switzerland.
 In this datastory, we are going to take you on a journey to find out wether we actually do not care where our beers come from.

 TALK ABOUT ASSUMPTIONS